Student Organization/Club Conduct Procedures

 Member Responsibilities

 Members of RSOs are expected to be good citizens and to engage in responsible behaviors that reflect well upon their student organization and the University.
 SF State has established this Code of Conduct to ensure that all student organization officers and members understand and accept responsibility for their actions, and the actions of their members and guests.
+Consequently, violations of this code, could subject individuals and affiliated entities to the Student Conduct Process and/or referral to local legal authorities.

 Application of This Code